Idan-Fishman/Idan-Fishman/README.md

 I'm a DevOps Engineer and Solution Architect from Israel. 🇮🇱

-With over 5 years of experience in the military industry, I am an experienced DevOps Engineer, DevOps Team Leader and Solution Architect.
+With over 5 years of experience in the military industry, I am an experienced DevOps Engineer, and Solution Architect.
 I have designed and implemented complex cloud solutions on Azure, AWS, and Google Cloud. ☁️

 My passion lies in designing and implementing distributed systems across AWS, Google Cloud, and hybrid environments. 🚀